Barium chloride: Structure and properties

 In aqueous solution BaCl2 behaves as a simple salt; in water it is a 1:2 electrolyte and the solution exhibits a neutral pH.
-Its solutions react with sulfate ion to produce a thick white precipitate of barium sulfate.
+Its solutions react with sulfate ion to produce a thick white solid precipitate of barium sulfate.

+This precipitation reaction is used in chlor-alkali plants to control the sulfate concentration in the feed brine for electrolysis.